Back

 status, indicating that the user has seen it.

 While this server setup is simple, it demonstrates the core functionalities required for a notification system.
 In real-world applications, you would likely need to expand on this foundation to handle more complex scenarios, such as managing a large number of users and tokens, scaling the notification system, and ensuring security and privacy compliance.
-Additionally, integrating user authentication and managing user sessions would be necessary to securely register devices and send personalized notifications.
+Additionally, integrating user authentication and managing user sessions would be necessary to securely register devices and send personalised notifications.

 Step 7: Consuming our Apollo Server